Redirect to maintenance page during upgrade using .htaccess

 Redirect your visitor to maintenance page is a must when you are upgrading your site.
 Now you can redirect your user to maintenance page easily by using .htaccess file.
-I guess you do not want your visitor to see an error page or 404 page during your server upgrade.
+I guess you do not want your visitor to see an error page or 404 page during your dedicated server upgrade.
 So just follow the steps below to create a .htaccess file to redirect your visitor to maintenance page during upgrade:-

 RewriteCond %{REMOTE_HOST} !^888\.888\.888\.888